 - Less commonly, chest pain

 Curiously, approximately half of the people diagnosed with Barrett's esophagus report little if any symptoms of acid reflux.
 So, you should discuss your digestive health with your doctor regarding the possibility of Barrett's esophagus.

 When to see a doctor

-If you've had trouble with heartburn and acid reflux for more than five years, ask your doctor about your risk of Barrett's esophagus.
+If you've had trouble with heartburn, regurgitation and acid reflux for more than five years, then you should ask your doctor about your risk of Barrett's esophagus.

 Seek immediate help if you:

 - Have chest pain, which may be a symptom of a heart attack

 - Are vomiting red blood or blood that looks like coffee grounds

 - Are passing black, tarry or bloody stools